Subscribe To This Site

 • Wrap the individual Lumpiang Sariwa on wax paper to keep it fresh.
 Refrigerate if you are not to eat them right away, then microwave before serving.

-Return to Filipino Lumpia Recipes page
+Return to Filipino Lumpia Recipes

 Return to Home Page

-Go to Lumpiang Sariwa Top Page
+Return to Lumpiang Sariwa Top page